Binnenkijken bij DR-Bunker in België

 Why did you start building bunkers?

-“You have to take care of yourself, because the government really won’t do it.
+“You have to look after yourself, because the government really won’t do it.
 There are no public nuclear shelters.”

-“With the world becoming uncertain, I first and foremost wanted a place for myself and my family to be able to shelter and stay overnight safely.”
+“With the world becoming uncertain, I primarily wanted a place for myself and my family to shelter and stay overnight safely.”

 What do the bunkers protect against?